 Kampong Kids in Redhill

-On 27th July 1958 a young man, Robert Ong, gathered some children together in an HDB flat at 220-B Redhill Close and taught them Bible lesson.
+On 27th July 1958, a young man, Robert Ong, gathered some children together in an HDB flat at 220-B Redhill Close and taught them a Bible lesson.
 For more than two years all by himself, he continued this class every Sunday afternoon in his home.
 The attendance fluctuated between six and twelve.
-With much optimism he called it the 220-B Redhill Close Sunday School.
+With much optimism, he called it the 220-B Redhill Close Sunday School.
 The name was changed to Mt Carmel Sunday School on 4th December 1960.

 The name was given by Rev Timothy Tow (founding pastor of Life Bible-Presbyterian Church) because the Chinese temple on the hill opposite the premise reminded him of Elijah’s confrontation with the false prophets of Baal on Mount Carmel (I Kings 18).
-Soon the sitting-room in the flat could not contain them all.
-An empty wooden hut with zinc roof in nearby Henderson Kampong was made available.
-So on 22nd July 1961 the Sunday School moved down there.
+Soon, the sitting-room in the flat could not contain them all.
+An empty wooden hut with a zinc roof in nearby Henderson Kampong was made available.
+So on 22nd July 1961, the Sunday School moved down there.